Artistic Director (he/him/his)

 Stephen Armijo joined Blackout in 2018.
 He studied film at College of Santa Fe and earned his BA in Theatre at the University of New Mexico, followed by a Master's in Secondary Education.
 A born and raised Burqueño, Stephen has a love of storytelling with a Duke City flair and has performed in theatre and film productions all over town.
 Recent credits include Susan and God and Alice in Wonderland (Vortex), Shakespeare on the Rails, Thank You, 5 (web series), and countless Blackout productions, including Family Band for a Clown Funeral and the new web series Nite School.
 Whether it is in the classroom or on the stage, storytelling and performance are his life's calling.
 When he's not on stage or writing sketches, he can be found teaching in a high school classroom, at Theatre Classes for Kids at UNM, or with the Harwood summer arts programs.

 Andee Schray is a fledgling member of Blackout Theatre Company.
 She received her bachelor’s degree from the University of New Mexico.
 It was in theatre.
 She works as a librarian for Albuquerque Public Schools.
 Andee believes there is no limit to what art can be and no time to sit down and define it.
 You can find her doing any number of art projects around town, if you can find her at all.

-Caroline Toby Graham is a Californian-New Mexican playwright, actor, educator, and fine art & photography model.
+Caroline Toby Graham is a playwright, actor, educator, and fine art & photography model.
 They earned a BA in Theatre from UNM in 2015 and an MFA in Dramatic Writing in 2018.
 Plays include Stargazing, commissioned by Tricklock Company and Duke City Rep for Theatre on the Farm; Fiberglass Burning; Low Moon; Menarche in the UK; several ten-minutes and one-acts; and The Great Maverick Adventure of 2007, which earned the Region 6 nomination and national 2nd place for the National Partners of the American Theatre Playwriting Award at the Kennedy Center.
-Caroline is also a co-writer of the award-winning, New Mexico-filmed web series Thank You, 5.
+Caroline is a co-writer of the award-winning, New Mexico-filmed web series Thank You, 5.